DavidGolunski/GoveeLightController/README.md

 ## Change and Release Notes
+### Version 1.0.1
+- Added "Support" buttons to the actions PropertyInspector
+- Fixed some spelling mistakes

 ### Version 1.0.0
 - Implementation of __"Global Settings Action"__ (Button)
 - Implementation of __"Turn On/Off Action"__ (Button)